 Note: If your orchid substrate of choice contains bark you should soak it for a couple of hours before use.

 THIS IS HOW YOU REPOT YOUR ORCHID

-Water the plant Water your plant to loosen up the compost from the pot and to make the roots more flexible.
+Water the plant Soak your plant in water to loosen up the potting medium from the pot and to make the roots more flexible.

-Remove the pot Gently take hold of the plant and start to loosen the pot, avoiding pulling on the stems or branches.
-If it’s hard to get the pot to come off, try to cut the soil loose from the edges of the pot with a small knife.
+Remove the pot Gently take hold of the plant and start to loosen the pot– avoiding pulling on the stems or branches.
+If the pot won’t come off, squeeze the pot gently to loosen the roots.
 You can also gently tap on the outside of the pot with a tool or on the bench.
 If it still doesn't come off you can cut open the pot with sharp scissors.

-Clean the pot Make sure the new pot is clean of old compost.
-Wash it with soap, rinse well and pat dry.
-If you use a dirty container when repotting your plant, there’s a risk that microorganisms are alive in the old soil, which can infect your plant.
+Clean the pot Make sure the new pot is clear of old potting mix.
+Wash it with soap, rinse well and dry.
+If you use a dirty container when repotting your plant, there’s a risk that pathogens are still alive in the old soil, which can infect your plant.

-Pour compost into the bottom of the pot Add compost to the bottom of the pot.
-Make sure that you put down the right amount - the root ball should be placed a few inches under the edge of the pot - if you place it too high your pot will overflow when watering.
+Pour potting mix into the bottom of the pot Add your medium to the bottom of the pot.
+Make sure that you put down the right amount - the root ball should be placed a few inches under the edge of the pot.
+If you place it too high your plant will not be stable.

-Put down the plant Place the plant on the compost and check that it’s centered before you start adding more compost.
+Adjust your plant Place the plant on top of the potting mix and check so that it’s centered before adding more.

-Water Submerge the pot in water or water the plant until water starts to exit through the drainage holes.
+Water Submerge the pot in water or water the plant until water starts to pour through the drainage holes.
 If your Orchid was watered close to the repotting, you might want to skip this step and just stick to the schedule instead.

-More compost?
-Sometimes you need to add more compost after watering the plant.
-Make sure that your plant has enough compost around its roots before you are done.
+More potting mix?
+Sometimes you need to add more after watering the plant.
+Make sure that your plant has enough medium around its roots before you are done.

 Repotting is stressful for plants.
 It takes about one month before your plant is fully recovered and can start to enjoy the new and improved environment.